OEmiliatanO/CSE_OS/hw2/part1/answer.md

 D = 2
 C = 2
 ```
-* *it's based on round-robin scheduling.
+- *it's based on round-robin scheduling.
-* *i test the code on my computer, and always get the order: A, B, C, D. maybe linux put parent and child process in different priority queue?
+- *i test the code on my computer, and always get the order: A, B, C, D. maybe linux put parent and child process in different priority?
+2022/2/25 update: no, linux doesn't put parent and child process in different priority. if put some time-consuming instruction in a process, it might be executed later.